COSTA RICA IMMIGRATION & MOVING EXPERTS

 19.)
 Q. What happens if the the Costa Rican Government changes the requirements: For example, Immigration?

-A. Whichever rules that are in effect the day we make the application to Immigration on your behalf are the rules that apply to your application.
+A. Whichever rules that are in effect the day that you receive your cedula are the rules that apply to your application.
+The exception is when the changes are to the applicant's benefit.

 20.)
 Q. What happens if we have not received all our documents back from the various government agencies by the time we leave for Costa Rica?